 TO PASS H.R.
 18583.

 This vote was related to H.R.
-18583 (91st): An Act to amend the Public Health Service Act and other laws to provide increased research, into, and prevention of, drug abuse and drug dependence; to provide for treatment and rehabilitation of drug abusers and drug dependent persons;.
+18583 (91st): An Act to amend the Public Health Service Act and other laws to provide increased research, into, and prevention of, drug abuse and drug dependence; to provide for treatment and rehabilitation of drug abusers and drug dependent persons.

 Our database of roll call votes from 1789-1989 (1990 for House votes) comes from an academic data source, VoteView.com, that has digitized paper records going back more than 200 years.
-Because of the difficulty of this task, the accuracy of these vote records is reduced..
+Because of the difficulty of this task, the accuracy of these vote records is reduced.

-In particular, these records do not distinguish between Members of Congress not voting (abstaining) from Members of Congress who were not eligible to vote because they had not yet taken office, or for other reasons.
-As a result, you may see Senate votes with more than 100 senators listed!
-But, typically, the extra senators will be listed as not voting.
+In addition, these records do not always distinguish between Members of Congress not voting (abstaining) from Members of Congress who were not eligible to vote because they had not yet taken office, or for other reasons.
+As a result, you may see extra not-voting entries and in these cases Senate votes may show more than 100 senators listed!

 “Aye” and “Yea” mean the same thing, and so do “No” and “Nay”.
 Congress uses different words in different sorts of votes.